f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab07.rst

 traffic destined to a financial service URL can bypass decryption and still flow through a smaller set of security services.

-.. warning:: The diagram below is an example of one way to to build policies and service chains.
-Please note that it does not match this lab's configuration.
+.. warning:: The diagram below is designed to illustrate the power of SSL Orchestrator's dynamic service chains.
+Please note that it does not match this lab's specific configuration.

 .. image:: ../images/module1-7.png